 To reach as many women as possible means you must look critically at your marketing and branding assets and choose the ones that speak to your audience the most, not the ones you prefer or you think your donors will like the most.

 Social Media Channels

 While these are the main elements to your brand and branding efforts, other aspects matter, too.
 If you’re only present on Facebook but your target demographic is on Snapchat, that will signal that you’re out-of-touch with the generation you’re trying to serve.
 Clients will not see the flyers you put in churches, ads you run in newspapers, or ads on Christian radio stations.
 These are good places to reach your donors, or those who may influence your clients, but you will have a greater impact reaching clients where they live – on their phones.

 One last thing to think about is your branding materials that are specifically for donors and spreading your name in the community.
-You want these to match the professionalism of your branding for clients which will interest investors and donors who have the means to help support your ministry.
+If you want these to match the professionalism of your branding for clients you can talk to an expert advisor which will interest investors and donors who have the means to help support your ministry.
 Make sure you have banners, letterhead, marketing materials, and signage that reflects your brand and incorporates all of your brand elements.
 These should be professionally designed, which means outsourcing if you don’t have someone on your team who can produce high-quality materials.
 Again, this is worth the initial investment because it will either draw people in or keep them from being interested.